-Report: WeWork cofounder Adam Neumann may have to unload property to pay off a giant loan – TechCrunch
+Report: WeWork co-founder Adam Neumann may have to unload property to pay off a giant loan – TechCrunch

 Adam Neumann may be out of the daily flow of WeWork, but he seemingly remains top of mind to some of the company’s bankers.

-According to a new Business Insider piece, Neumann is working with JPMorgan, UBS, and Credit Suisse to consider new terms for a $500 loan that he took out before WeWork filed to go public, and from which Neumann has already drawn down $380 million.
-Since he can no longer pay the loan with proceeds from selling WeWork shares publicly (it yanked its S-1 earlier this week), he may have to put up some of his properties or other assets as collateral for the loan, according to one of BI’s sources.
+According to a new Business Insider piece, Neumann is working with JPMorgan, UBS and Credit Suisse to consider new terms for a $500 million loan that he took out before WeWork filed to go public, and from which Neumann has already drawn down $380 million.
+Because he can no longer pay the loan with proceeds from selling WeWork shares publicly (it yanked its S-1 filing earlier this week), he may have to put up some of his properties or other assets as collateral for the loan, according to one of BI’s sources.

 “No terms have been set,” a spokeswoman for Neumann tells the outlet.